SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Soc/microsoc.rst

 Adding a custom peripheral
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's say you want to design a peripheral and then add it to the SoC, the MicroSoc contains one example of that via PeripheralDemo.scala :
+Let's say you want to design a peripheral and then add it to the SoC, the MicroSoc contains one example of that via PeripheralDemo.scala.
+Take a look at it, its code is extensively commented :

 https://github.com/SpinalHDL/VexiiRiscv/blob/dev/src/main/scala/vexiiriscv/soc/micro/PeripheralDemo.scala